twilio/twilio-video-app-ios/README.md

 # Twilio Video iOS App

+> [!WARNING]
+> We are no longer allowing new customers to onboard to Twilio Video.
+Effective **December 5th, 2024**, Twilio Video will End of Life (EOL) and will cease to function for all customers.
+Customers may transition to any video provider they choose, however, we are recommending customers migrate to the Zoom Video SDK and we have prepared a [Migration Guide](https://developers.zoom.us/docs/video-sdk/twilio/).
+Additional information on this EOL is available in our Help Center [here](https://support.twilio.com/hc/en-us/articles/20950630029595-Programmable-Video-End-of-Life-Notice).

 This app is a sample video conferencing app that uses the [Twilio Programmable Video SDK](https://www.twilio.com/docs/video/ios).
 The open source app can be easily configured by developers to try out real-time video and audio features.

 ![App Preview](https://user-images.githubusercontent.com/12685223/94631109-cfca1c80-0284-11eb-8b72-c97276cf34e4.png)